ArchLars/archtutorial/README.md

 ## Step 1: Partition the NVMe Drive

-Create a GPT partition table with three partitions:
+Create a GPT partition table with three partitions AFTER checking your drive name with `lsblk -l` :

 ```bash
 sgdisk --zap-all \